MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 ## What are reaction roles?

-MoonlightBot allows users to assign or remove roles from themselves by reacting to specific messages that server admins set up for.
-There are several customization options to supercharge your server to the top.
+MoonlightBot allows users to assign/remove roles to/from themselves by reacting to specific messages that server admins set up.
+There are several customization options to optimize your needs.

 ## Preliminary